Choosing the best sunscreen will keep you and your family safe.

 How to Choose The Best Biodegradable Sunscreen

-Avoid Harsh Chemicals Such as Oxybenzone and Octinoxate
+Avoid Harsh Chemicals That Contribute to Coral Bleaching Such as Oxybenzone and Octinoxate

-A lot of sunscreen contains chemicals such as oxybenzone and octinoxate.
+A lot of sunscreens contain chemicals such as oxybenzone and octinoxate.
 Sunscreen manufacturers include these chemicals because they are effective in blocking UV rays.
 However, studies have shown that they contribute to coral bleaching.

-Coral bleaching is when algae leaves the coral's tissue due to pollution or an increase in the ocean's temperature.
+Coral bleaching is when algae leaves the coral's tissue due to pollution.
 The algae is the coral's main source of food.
 Without it, the coral gets sick and turns white.

-Craig Downs completed a well-known study in 2015 and found that 14,000 tons of sunscreen enter the ocean and impact coral reefs every year.
+A well-known study in 2015 found that 14,000 tons of sunscreen enter the ocean and impact coral reefs every year.

 Carefully Review the Ingredients List

-There aren’t any standards that sunscreen has to meet to call itself “reef-safe”.
+There aren’t any standards that sunscreen must meet to call itself “reef-safe”.
 The FDA hasn’t set definitions or limits on this hazard.

 If you aren’t careful, you can wind up paying more for sunscreen that says “biodegradable” or “reef-safe” when it is just marketing jargon.